 "A learned, painstaking, and highly important work."-Scottish Review.
-"One of the most important and complete books on Scottish architecture that
+"One of the most important and complete books on Scottish architecture that e Architecture of Provence and the Riviera.

 "One of the most important and complete books on Scottish architecture that has ever been compiled."-Scotsman.